 Conference/Non-routine Meeting Travel

-Unless a traveler chooses to lodge at or below the city rate in the Travel Pocket Guide listed in the Travel Pocket Guide, traveler is required to
+Unless a traveler chooses to lodge at or below the city rate in the Travel Pocket Guide, the traveler is required to

 stay at a designated conference hotel.
 The rate for each night must not exceed the designated conference rate.